Echelon Smart Connect Bikes: A Game Changer for Indoor Cycling Fans

 What We Think of Echelon Bikes (Conclusion)

-While it might sound like we’re bashing on the Echelon bikes, we are simply pointing out weaknesses.
-The bikes themselves are well-built, feel comfortable and provide many of the aspects that are desired by cyclists.
-The EX1, EX3, EX5 and EX5s are all good bikes.
-How much they are worth in terms of value-for-money can only be decided by the buyer.
+While it might sound like we’re bashing on the Echelon Fit Smart bikes, we are simply pointing out weaknesses.
+The Echelon indoor bikes themselves are well-built, feel comfortable, and provide many of the aspects that are desired by cyclists.
+The EX1, EX3, EX5, EX5s, EX5s-10, EX7s, and EX15 Sport are all good spin bikes.
+How much they are worth in terms of value for money can only be decided by the buyer.

 Thanks to Roberto Viola, the Echelon fitness indoor cycling bikes are no longer limited to Echelon Fit Application.
 This Italian Firmware developer created the QZ application that instantly makes all these Echelon indoor bikes compatible with Zwift, Peloton, Kinomap, and other cycling apps.